Crent99/crent-text-editor/README.md

 ## Usage

-Lets you add text and remove text, you can also access it without the internet and another feature is that you ccan install it!
+Lets you add text and remove text, you can also access it without the internet and another feature is that you can install it!

 ## Contacts